-Of course there are also big differences in sizes and quality between the different manufacturers.
+Of course, there are also big differences in sizes and quality between the different manufacturers.

-Signed models are a lot more expensive as you might expect.
+Signed models are a lot more expensive than you might expect.
 With a price range from roughly $150 to $500, they’re not something you would fill a whole shelf with.
 But one or two are a really cool addition to your collection.

 You can get models that are sealed in the packaging and the packaging is signed.
 Other models have unsigned packaging but the model is signed.
 What you prefer is up to you of course.

 - 2016 Chevrolet SS Dale Earnheardt Jr. #88 (Amazon Link)